Skip to main content

 • System designed for automatic staging of updates

-• If you've never used an image-based Linux before just use your computer normally
+• If you've never used an image-based Linux before, use your computer normally